 Gynecomastia Surgery

 Generally, gynecomastia is not a serious problem.
 Considering its prominence, it’s considered a common disorder amongst males.
-Signs to look out for include pain, tenderness, or swelling in the breasts that may increase over time.
+Signs to look out for include pain, tenderness, or swelling in the pecs that may increase over time.
 It can occur on both sides of the chest or sometimes just one.
-In that case, the breasts may appear uneven.
-Patients have also reported feeling a small, firm lump under the nipple area of either one or both breasts.
+In that case, the chest may appear uneven.
+Patients have also reported feeling a small, firm lump under the nipple area of either one or both pecs.

 The most common option for surgical breast reduction is liposuction.
 Prior to gynecomastia surgery, it is advised that patients stop taking all medications that could increase the risk of bleeding.
 Liposuction for gynecomastia can be performed under general or local anesthesia.
 The entire procedure can be completed in two hours.
 The surgeon will first administer the anesthesia.
 Then, a number of small incisions are made in the chest area.
 A cannula is used in a back and forth motion to loosen the excess tissue, which is then removed from the body by vacuum suction.
 This procedure is the least invasive way of getting rid of gynecomastia.